 Thousands of rescuers are fighting to thwart a rising death toll as they search earthquake-shattered villages in southwest China for survivors.

-Rescue teams battled landslides and collapsed roads to reach isolated parts of Sichuan province on the edge of the Tibetan Plateau, in images aired on state broadcaster CCTV.
+Rescue teams battled landslides and collapsed roads to reach isolated parts of Sichuan province on the edge of the Tibetan Plateau, in images aired on state broadcaster CCTV on Sunday.

-At least 180 people have so far been confirmed dead, with 6,000 injured in Saturday's 6.6 magnitude quake.
+Almost 200 people have so far been confirmed dead, with more than 11,000 injured in Saturday’s 6.6 magnitude quake.
+Almost 1,000 were seriously injured in the quake.

 Soldiers searched through the night and day for survivors in villages where houses had been destroyed and treated some of the injured.